18F/chandika/README.md

-# Ambika
+# Chandika

-Ambika provides information on the resources being used by our services, allows new resources to be created and maintained, and destroys unused resources.
+Chandika provides information on the resources being used by our services, allows new resources to be created and maintained, and destroys unused resources.

 ## Developing and testing locally

-Ambika uses [Scotch Box](https://box.scotch.io/) as a testing environment.
+Chandika uses [Scotch Box](https://box.scotch.io/) as a testing environment.
 Check out the code, run `vagrant up`, and hit `192.168.33.20`.

 ## Deploying to cloud.gov